The Day My Dog Went Missing!

-He was great with us - still the same loving little fellow - but if anyone else came to the house, beware.
+He was great with us - still the same loving little guy - but if anyone else came to the house, beware.
 He would bark non-stop and generally be a pain.

 However, in order to understand this change in his demeanour, it's necessary to go back a couple of months to when he was still a bouncy little pup, filled with the joy of life and everybody's friend - until an unfortunate incident involving some builders and a dog-catcher.

 From a very young age, Happy Buster had the most endearing habit of sneaking up behind us as we sat at the computer, or watching television, standing on his hind legs and putting his paws around our neck to give us a hug, as if he were saying, "Please pay me attention - I love you!"